khakhalin/Teaching/Computational_Neuro/computational_neuro_2021.md

 * We can have a discussion about it?
 What does it mean to "understand" something?
 * Name one thing you understand? (make it narrow and practical, without going all philosophical just yet :)
 * Do you understand the relative position of Bard and Kingston?
 What about why and how a knife can cut bread?
 What about riding a bicycle?

-When talking about "ready-made-s" (kinda like oldschool large-scale kitbashing) in art, and how the use of ANN models is a bit like that, describe the idea of "Hardware Lottery". https://hardwarelottery.github.io/

-We are about a year (maybe half a year) behind!
-On transformers that work better than convnets, but apparently resemble the brain LESS than convnets, despite using metaphors like "attention" (that are obviously also cognitive since-inspired): https://twitter.com/pfau/status/1377655611765186562

 ## 09. Single neurons as deep networks